K0STYAa/avito/README.md

 ## Description

-get / - root
+get / - root \n
-get /add/ see all entries
+get /add/ see all entries \n
-get /add/{item_id} - see certain entry
-post /add/- add new id by region and request and return id post /stat/ - to see history of item with id between time1 and time2 get /top5/{item_id} - to see last top5 links for item_id
+get /add/{item_id} - see certain entry \n post /add/- add new id by region and request and return id \n post /stat/ - to see history of item with id between time1 and time2 \n get /top5/{item_id} - to see last top5 links for item_id \n

-Survey frequency = 1 time per hour(at 1 * * * *) for each id
+Survey frequency = 1 time per hour(at 1 * * * *) for each id \n
-The service processes requests asynchronously
+The service processes requests asynchronously \n
-As a region you need to submit the exact name of the region used in the search on avito
+As a region you need to submit the exact name of the region used in the search on avito \n